JannisX11/blockbench-plugins/plugins/mcp/about.md

 "One-shotting" a model is possible but human-in-the-loop interaction and project clean-up should usually be expected.

-#### Risky Eval

-An __eval__ tool is provided and Blockbench's API is exposed as a [resource](https://modelcontextprotocol.io/docs/concepts/resources) to the MCP server.
-An AI agent can utilize the tool and resource together to execute ad-hoc API calls to fill in for missing tools.

-> ⚠️ Blockbench's API also exposes `electron` which has read/write access to your system.

-This tool is not required and does not need to be enabled.

 ### Tips

 - __Set the agent up for success__ by adding textures and groups to the project ahead of prompting.